Bath - A Collector's Paradise

-In the 18th century some of Britain's finest cabinet makers were producing their work in Bath.
-Much of this furniture remained in the area, and as a result there is a strong presence of first class antiques shops and centers there today.
+In the 18th century, some of Britain's finest cabinet makers were producing their work in Bath.
+Much of this furniture remained in the area, and as a result, there is a strong presence of first-class antiques shops and centres there today.

-There are also antique markets and centers that host a number of dealers offering specialty items or general line antiques.
+There are also antique markets and centres that host a number of dealers offering speciality items or general line antiques.
 Truly there is something for everyone, no matter what your area of interest.

 The Bartlett Street Antique Centre features over 50 knowledgeable dealers offering everything from buttons and barometers to textiles and toys.
 160 showcases are filled with added treasures for the collector.

-The Fountain Antiques Centre has established dealers trading on two floors, and you'll find quality 19th and early 20th century furniture, porcelain, militaria, toys, clocks, and an endless variety of collectibles.
+The Fountain Antiques Centre has established dealers trading on two floors, and you'll find quality 19th and early 20th century furniture, porcelain, militaria, toys, clocks, and an endless variety of collectables.